aravindr93/hand_dapg/README.md

 Each repository above contains detailed setup instructions.
 1. **Step 1:** Install [mjrl](https://github.com/aravindr93/mjrl), using instructions in the repository ([direct link](https://github.com/aravindr93/mjrl/tree/master/setup)). `mjrl` comes with an anaconda environment which helps to easily import and use a variety of MuJoCo tasks.
-2. **Step 2:** Install [mj_envs](https://github.com/vikashplus/mj_envs) by following the instructions in the repository.
-Note that `mj_envs` uses git submodules, and hence must be cloned correctly per instructions in the repo.
+2. **Step 2:** Install [robohive](https://github.com/vikashplus/robohive/releases/tag/v0.0) by following the instructions in the repository.
+Note that `robohive` uses git submodules, and hence must be cloned correctly per instructions in the repo.
-3. **Step 3:** After setting up `mjrl` and `mj_envs`, clone this repository and use the following commands to visualize the demonstrations and pre-trained policies.
+3. **Step 3:** After setting up `mjrl` and `robohive`, clone this repository and use the following commands to visualize the demonstrations and pre-trained policies.

 ```
 $ cd dapg